Lynn Davidson-Stroh, M.D.

-Dr. Davidson-Stroh is an adjunct professor of Sociology and Social Work.
+Dr. Davidson-Stroh is an adjunct professor of Sociology.
 She teaches the workshop on Pharmacology and High Risk Medical Issues required for the Certification in Addictions Counseling program.

 She trained at Karl Menninger School of Psychiatry when it was located in Topeka, KS, and then spent eight years as a psychiatrist for the Indian Health Service at Gallup Indian Medical Center in New Mexico working primarily with the Navajo.
 She has an excellent background in cross-cultural issues in mental health and addiction psychiatry from that experience.